56kcloud/Training/Docker/kickstart/chapters/webapps.md

     ```
     $ docker container rm debian
     debian

-    $ ls
     ```

-    The files that were created are now gone.
-You've actually been left in a sort of "no man's land" as the directory you're in has actually been deleted as well.

-14. Copy the directory location from the prompt in the terminal.

-15. CD back to your home directory

-    ```
-    $ cd
-    ```

-16. Attempt to list the contents of the old `UpperDir` directory.

-    ```
-    $ ls /var/lib/docker/overlay2/0dad4d523351851af4872f8c6706fbdf36a6fa60dc7a29fff6eb388bf3d7194e/diff
-    ls: /var/lib/docker/overlay2/0dad4d523351851af4872f8c6706fbdf36a6fa60dc7a29fff6eb388bf3d7194e/diff: No such file or directory
-    ```
+    The files that were created are now gone and the container now reverts back to the base image which it was created from if we start it again.

 ## Understanding Docker Volumes